FaserF/transparentgray/README.md

 "LAB" stands for "Lovelace Animated Background".

 ### Manual Installation - not recommended<br />
-1. Download the transparentgray*.yaml file from this github repo.
+1. Download the transparentgray*.yaml file from this github repo. - Only one, not all!
 2. Upload the downloaded file to your "themes" directory
-3. Add the resource reference to your lovelace config
+3. Add the resource reference to your lovelace config<br />

 You should now be able to select this theme in Home Assistant
 <br />